 Nanoswarm: Invasion from Inner Space is a serious video game adventure in healthy eating and exercise.
 Archimage collaborated with experts at the Children's Nutrition Research Center of Houston's Baylor College of Medicine on the project.
 Nanoswarm was funded by a $8 million grant from the National Institute of Diabetes and Digestive and Kidney Diseases of the National Institutes of Health (U44DK066724).

-The video game was designed as an epic adventure, comparable to the experience of commercial quality video games -- the kinds of games tweens buy in stores and play on home PCs and video game consoles.
+The video game was designed in 2003 as an epic adventure, comparable to the experience of commercial quality video games -- the kinds of games tweens buy in stores and play on home PCs and video game consoles.
 Nanoswarm incorporates a broad diversity of behavior change procedures woven in and around engrossing stories.

 The rising tide of childhood obesity has been linked to type II diabetes, a "looming crisis" that is reaching epidemic proportions.
 The Centers for Disease Control and Prevention predicts one-third of Americans born after 2000 will be diabetic in their lifetime.
 Diabetes is already the country's leading cause of new blindness and kidney failure.
 It is also the nation's sixth leading cause of death.